Woman complained soup was too hot, threw it at employee’s face, restaurant manager says - NewsBreak

 According to investigators, a woman called Sol De Jalisco restaurant in Temple to complain about an order she had picked up.
 Police say the woman was upset that the soup she ordered was hot and that the plastic lid had melted.

-Browland said the woman continued cursing at her.One dead after shooting outside Lakeforest Mall
+Browland said the woman continued cursing at her.Father gets 28 years for leaving his toddler to die in burning car

 “So I put my phone away and I said, ‘Ma’am, I can still help you,'” Browland said.
 “Those were my exact words.
 I said, ‘Ma’am, I can still help you.’
 I just ask you, you do not talk to me that way.
 She literally just grabbed the cup and just threw it right at me in that moment. “